hokuts/gae_slack/README.md

     1. Open `Install App` from left menu
     1. Copy `OAuth Access Token`

-note: You don't need to create a Bot User.
 note: When you create channel via API, channel creator will not be the App bot, but the user who authorized the App.

 ## Test local server